josefadamcik/josefadamcik.cz/_posts/2019-07-20-squid-badge-my-first-pcb-design.md

 ### Bill of materials

-For each squid the following is needed (the links below are just for the components I ordered and used, they are not affiliate links):
+For each squid, the following is needed (the links below are just for the components I ordered and used, they are not affiliate links):

 - a PCB
 - CR2032/2020 THT cell holder ([Aliexpress][aliexpresscell])
 - SMD switch ([Aliexpress][aliexpressswitch])
 - 2x THT FLED ([Aliexpress][aliexpressfled])
 - 2x SMD LED 1206 ([Aliexpress][alixepressled])
-- 4x piece of 0.8mm brass rod, lenught 4cm or some stiffer wire
+- 4x piece of 0.8mm brass rod, length 4cm or some stiffer wire
 - 4x piece of heat-shrink
 - 1-3x Brooch pin ([Aliexpress][aliexpresspin])
 - CR2032 coin cell